LeoYulinLi/wall-canvas/README.md

 ![Screenshot](https://wallcanvas.sfo2.cdn.digitaloceanspaces.com/wall-canvas-01.png)

 ## Features
 The wall is not flat, so paints on the wall probably should not be flat either.
-That is main motive behind this project.
+That is the main motive behind this project.
 Even though this project is built using HTML5 2d canvas, some 3D rendering techniques were used.
 The main technique was Phong reflection model.